 Assembly Member for South Wales East

-Having a real passion for promoting business and enterprises both nationally and internationally, Mohammad has developed firm relations with various countries in the Commonwealth and is an avid supporter and member of the Commonwealth Parliamentary Association (CPA).
+Having a real passion for promoting business and enterprises both nationally and internationally, Oscar has developed firm relations with various countries in the Commonwealth and is an avid supporter and member of the Commonwealth Parliamentary Association (CPA).

 Being a very keen sportsman, Mohammad has always encouraged participation in sport for all ages.
 He had the honour of running with the Olympic Torch in 1964 and campaigns for Wales to have its own Cricket team.

 He is a Patron of the charity, Life Map Planners, which is committed to serving children and young people from disadvantaged communities Pan Wales by offering innovative projects that span the field of education, employment, mental health, juvenile and social justice.